Images are still loading please cancel your preview and try again shortly.

 Risk Advisory solutions

-We collaborate with other Linklaters practices, in particular the Financial Regulation Group and Litigation Arbitration and Investigation team to help our clients:
+We collaborate with other Linklaters practices, in particular the Financial Regulation Group, Corporate and Litigation, Arbitration and Investigations teams to help our clients:

-• Implement and enhance robust governance, compliance and risk management frameworks with clear tone from the top, accountability, and oversight.
+• Implement and enhance robust governance, risk and compliance management frameworks with clear tone from the top, accountability, and oversight.

 • Evaluate, manage and mitigate multiple existing and emerging risks in relation to financial regulatory compliance and financial crime, and identify dependencies across business teams and jurisdictions e.g. definition of materiality.